MetabolomicsSA/MStractor/README.md

 2. Graphical tools for real-time quality monitoring and optimization of the feature extraction process
 ## Getting started

-to install the package from GitHub, make sure the package 'remotes' is installed and run the  following
+to install the package from GitHub, make sure your Bioconductor installation is updated and the package 'remotes' is installed.
+Then run the  following

 #### library(remotes)
 #### Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true")